 SHARE was initially founded in the University of Dundee by collaborators and has quickly expanded throughout Scotland.
-This project is overseen by its three directors: Professor Colin Palmer (Chief Investigator, University of Dundee), Professor Brian McKinstry (University of Edinburgh) and Professor Frank Sullivan (University of St Andrews) alongside SHARE’s National Programme Manager, Shobna Vasishta (University of Dundee).
+This project is overseen by the SHARE management board which comprises national membership including its three directors: Professor Colin Palmer (Chief Investigator, University of Dundee), Professor Brian McKinstry (University of Edinburgh) and Professor Frank Sullivan (University of St Andrews) alongside SHARE’s National Programme Manager, Shobna Vasishta (University of Dundee).

 How researchers can use SHARE

 Recruitment is a major concern for all health researchers.
 Research projects can experience delays, increased expense and, in some cases, project failure due to difficulty in recruiting volunteers.
 By using SHARE, researchers can greatly enhance the efficiency and effectiveness of recruitment into health research projects in Scotland.
 Our volunteers are people that have already expressed an interest in clinical research recruitment - this means that retention rates on your project can be enhanced.

 Initial studies have suggested that recruitment rates may be as high as 60% from the SHARE register.

 Information on how to apply to use SHARE for your research can be found in our Researcher User Guide.
 Further information on how researchers can use SHARE can also be found on the Research section of the SHARE website.

 - Improve future healthcare in Scotland.